-The TAC is unique among personal injury compensation schemes in that one of our key roles is to promote road safety.
+We are unique among personal injury compensation schemes in that one of our key roles is to promote road safety.

-Over the past twelve years, the Victorian road toll has almost halved.
+The number of lives lost on our roads each year across Victoria is less than a third of what it was back in 1989.
 This has been achieved in part through sustained campaigning to reduce road trauma and death on Victoria's roads.
 Victoria now has one of the best road safety records in the world.